 You can learn more about how vaccines work here.

-As of January 25, 2021, the Therapeutic Goods Administration has provisionally approved the Pfizer/BioNTech COVID-19 vaccine for use in Australia.
+As of January 25, 2021, the Therapeutic Goods Administration provisionally approved the Pfizer/BioNTech COVID-19 vaccine for use in Australia.
 This is for individuals 16 years and older.
 Two doses will be required for this vaccine, at least 21 days apart.
-These vaccines will begin being administered on 22 February.
+These vaccines began being administered on 22 February.
 On February 16, 2021, the TGA approved the Oxford/AstraZeneca in Australia for people aged 18 years and older.

 The COVID-19 vaccine will be voluntary and safe and effective vaccines approved by the TGA will be available to all Australians for free.

-There is currently no scientific evidence to suggest COVID-19 vaccines interact with anti-seizure medications.
 However, according to the Epilepsy Foundation of America the U.S. vaccines may not be as effective for people on immunosuppressant therapies (for example: intravenous immunoglobulin (IVIg) or high dose steroids) for the treatment of their epilepsy (usually autoimmune epilepsies).
 This is because the immune system may not respond in the same way.
 Nevertheless, the vaccine is still recommended in these circumstances as it may reduce the severity of COVID-19 if it is contracted.

 As previously mentioned, it is advisable to speak to your healthcare provider about the vaccine.
 Individual risk will vary from person to person, so it’s best to seek medical advice on what is appropriate for you or your loved one.